 Within HubSpot, there are a few different ways to segment your contacts.
 Learn about the difference between saved filters and the two types of lists below.

 Saved filters are available in all HubSpot Marketing and Sales accounts.
-They allow you to quickly view a segment of your contacts or companies database right from the contacts or companies dashboard.
+They allow you to quickly view a segment of your contacts or companies database right from the contacts, companies, or deals (Sales only) dashboard.
 You can use any default or custom property in your HubSpot account to segment your contacts using saved filters.
 Contacts will be added or removed from saved filters automatically based on whether or not they currently meet the criteria you've set.
 Learn how to create saved filters here.

 Lists are available in Marketing Basic, Professional, and Enterprise accounts only.
 In addition to contact property values, lists allow you to segment your contacts by a variety of other filters, such as page views, form submissions, and email interactions.
 You can use lists to send marketing emails to a specific set of contacts or to enroll contacts in workflows (Marketing Professional and Enterprise only).